Spokesperson

 • If a decoration or adornment is substantially disruptive or creates a material interference as described above, the graduate will be advised to remove the decoration or adornment to attend the ceremony.

-• Besides stoles and flat decorations and adornments discussed above, CCSD may still prohibit other graduation regalia items that substantially disrupt or materially interfere with the graduation ceremony consistent with the First Amendment and state law.
+• Besides stoles, flat decorations, and adornments discussed above, CCSD may still prohibit other graduation regalia items that substantially disrupt or materially interfere with the graduation ceremony, consistent with the First Amendment and state law.

 The policy will apply to every CCSD high school.
 Pre-approval of stoles and flat cap decorations will not be pre-required for graduates to wear them, effectively waiving pre-approval deadlines for these items.
 Additionally, the content on those stoles and flat caps outside of the exceptions above will be permitted to be worn.